Just Stop Oil demonstrators in protest at London’s Royal Academy

 “It is a death sentence for younger generations.
 It is a death sentence for the nature that has directly inspired art for hundreds of thousands of years.”

 An RA spokesman said: “The room has been closed to the public.
-The police have been called upon the protestors’ request.”
+The police have been called upon the protesters’ request.”

 In a statement, Ms Porter said: “My job as a teacher was to encourage my students to take inspiration from the great works of art housed by institutions like the Royal Academy.